 Price volatility

 This describes how rapidly the price changes for any asset.
 Stocks or mutual funds are just one example of assets whose price can move up and down during the day or over time.
-Assets like bank deposits and fixed rate annuities are not generally subject to price volatility.
+While rates can change, assets like bank deposits and fixed rate annuities are not generally subject to price volatility.
 Price volatility isn't a bad thing, but you should understand if it's something you can live with.

 Minimum deposit and balance

-Some banks, financial institutions, and insurance companies may require you to deposit at least a certain amount of money when you open an account or purchase an annuity contract and may require a minimum balance to keep the account open.
+Some banks, financial institutions, and insurance companies may require you to deposit at least a certain amount of money when you open an account or purchase an annuity contract and may require a minimum balance to keep the account open or earn interest.
 This may be expected since the institution holding your money usually has upfront costs to set up and maintain an account.
-Similar to the issue of liquidity, minimums may not be an issue, but you should always be aware of them just in case you think your balance may fall short.
+Like the issue of liquidity, minimums may not be an issue, but you should always be aware of them just in case you think your balance may fall short.

 Fees